Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 User can force the heater to the ALWAYS-ON mode (`refHeatingMode = 2`), of course either by changing the code or setting the variable via button page settings (descibed [above](#button-operation)).
 In this mode, the heater heats up the area continuously. <br>

 However, it would be dumb to turn on a heater without any safety measures, so in both heating modes there is a safety governor working, that maintains the heater temperature between the defined levels.
 If the heater temperature rises above the `refHeaterCriticalDisableTemp`, it temporarly disables the heaters until they cool down below the `refHeaterCriticalDisableTemp` threshold.
 After cooling down, they are reenabled and the process goes again, unless the main heating time in AUTO mode has passed. <br>

+The heater algorithm also contains a script that can set the heater mode to ALWAYS-ON above the determined altitude, which can be set using the `refHeaterAutoActivationHeight` variable.
+This function gets disabled when value set to 0. <br>

 The heater algorithm also provides it's own debug feature - `heaterDebugState`.<br>
 These are the heater debug conditions: